ekollof/andrath.nl/README.md

 # My Groff Blog

 A minimalist blog built with groff on OpenBSD, designed for simplicity and lightweight performance.
 This blog uses groff to generate HTML content from `.ms` files, styled with a clean, retro-inspired CSS theme.
-It features a fixed sidebar with links, a responsive layout, and a theme toggle for different color schemes (default, amber, green).
+It features a fixed sidebar with links and a responsive layout.

 ## Features

 - **Lightweight:** Built with groff and minimal CSS/JS, ensuring fast load times.
 - **Static Site:** No server-side processing; all pages are pre-generated HTML.
 - **Responsive Design:** Adapts to mobile and desktop screens.
-- **Theme Toggle:** Switch between default, amber (VT220-inspired), and green (IBM green) themes.
 - **Customizable:** Easily configure the blog name, subtitle, colors, and sidebar links.
 - **SEO-Friendly:** Includes meta tags for better search engine visibility.
 - **Source Code View:** Each post and static page includes a "View Source" link to view the formatted `.ms` source as HTML.